Anti-Mongolian sentiment

-Anti-Mongol,Anti-Mongolism, Anti-Mongolianism or also Anti-Mongolian sentiment, is the term used to describe, in general, the prejudice against or hatred toward Mongolia or its people.
+Anti-Mongolian sentiment, anti-Mongol sentiment, Mongolophobia or anti-Mongolianism is the term used to describe, in general, the prejudice against or hatred toward Mongolia or Mongols.
 It has been built throughout history by the expansions of the Mongol Empire and its divisions such as the Golden Horde, being prevalently made by grievancies with countries that were attacked or conquered in said times, which by extent lists most of Europe.

 Russia

 Russian Empire

 The Tsardom of Russia, the Russian Empire, and the Soviet Union performed many atrocities against the Mongols (assimilate, reduce the population, extinguish the language, culture, tradition, history, religion and ethnic identity).
 During the existence of the Russian Empire, Tsar Peter the Great said: "The headwaters of the Yenisei River must be Russian land".
 The Russian Empire sent the Kalmyks and Buryats to war to reduce the populations (World War I and other wars).

 Soviet Union

 Soviet Russian scientists attempted to convince the Kalmyks and Buryats that they were not Mongols during the 20th century (demongolization policy).
 35,000 Buryats were killed during the rebellion of 1927 and around one-third of Buryat population in Russia died in the 1900s–1950s.
 In 1919 the Buryats established a small theocratic Balagad state in Kizhinginsky District of Russia and the Buryat's state fell in 1926.
 In 1958, the name "Mongol" was removed from the name of the Buryat-Mongol Autonomous Soviet Socialist Republic.

 On 22 January 1922 Mongolia proposed to migrate the Kalmyks during the Kalmykian Famine but Russia refused.
 71–93,000 (around half of the population) Kalmyks died during the famine.
 The Kalmyks revolted against Russia in 1926, 1930 and 1942–1943.
 On 23 April 1923 Joseph Stalin, the General Secretary of the Soviet Union at the time, said "We are carrying out a wrong policy on the Kalmyks who related to the Mongols.
 Our policy is too peaceful".
 In March 1927, the Soviet government deported 20,000 Kalmyks to Siberia and Karelia.
 The Kalmyks founded sovereign Republic of Oirat-Kalmyk on 22 March 1930.
 The Oirat State created a military and clashed with the Soviet Red Army.
 200 Kalmyk soldiers defeated 1,700 Soviet soldiers in the Durvud province of Kalmykia but the Oirat State was destroyed by the Red Army in 1930.

 The Soviet Union deported all Kalmyks to Siberia in 1943 and around half of (97–98,000) Kalmyk people deported to Siberia died before being allowed to return home in 1957.
 The government of the Soviet Union forbade teaching Kalmyk language during their time in Siberia.
 The Kalmyks' main purpose was to migrate to Mongolia and many Kalmyks joined the German Army.
 Marshal Khorloogiin Choibalsan attempted to migrate the deportees to Mongolia and he met with them in Siberia during his visit to Russia.
 Under the Law of the Russian Federation of April 26, 1991 "On Rehabilitation of Exiled Peoples," repressions against Kalmyks and other peoples were qualified as an act of genocide.